-Remote Access - Exploitable, High CVSS Score, and Compliance Vulnerabilities: This component provides more information on vulnerabilities associated with various remote access protocols.
-Displayed for each protocol are the percentages of vulnerabilities that are exploitable, that have a CVSS score of 7.0 or above, and that are noted as compliance vulnerabilities.
-For each percentage, 0 to 24 percent will display green, 25 to 49 percent will display orange, 50 to 74 percent will display red, and 75 to 100 percent will display purple.
+Remote Access Detection - Exploitable, High CVSS Score, and Compliance Vulnerabilities: This component provides overview of vulnerability details with respect to seven remote access methods.
+This component displays the number of systems with remote access capable applications.
+For each protocol, the percentages of vulnerabilities that are exploitable have a CVSS score of 7.0 or above and are noted as compliance vulnerabilities.
+For each percentage, 0 to 24 percent will display green, 25 to 49 percent will display yellow, 50 to 74 percent will display orange, and 75 to 100 percent will display red.
 The IT security team should attempt to keep all of these percentages as close to zero as possible.

 Remote Access Detection - 90-Day Trend of Vulnerabilities: This chart presents a 90-day trend analysis of remote access vulnerabilities on the network.
 These include vulnerabilities associated with SSH, VNC, RDP, Apple Remote Desktop, WebEx, and GoToMyPC.